Terrariums are a perfect choice if you are looking to spruce up your living quarters with some beautiful greeneries.

-Make sure to water the soil as succulents store water in their stems.
+Make sure to water the soil and not on the succulent plant itself as succulents store water in their stems.

-Never over water your succulents as their roots may rot when sitted in soggy soil.
+Never over water your succulents as their roots may rot when sitted in a pool of soggy soil.

 Whenever you notice that the plants have reached the top of your terrarium, you could do some trimming to get them to your expected height and size.